 - to challenge people to look at things from a different perspective — by constructing an argument for something we might not naturally agree with, we often learn a lot.

 But those are just the most common uses that we have for the game.
 You can use the game in different ways.
-We have created a page detailing why other people use IIBB and welcome your stories too.

 Is Iterative Incremental Big Bang available in any other language?

 We produced the English version; our friends at Scrumtrek produced the Russian version.
 You can buy the Russian version here.

 Please feel free to tell us any other language you think we should produce.

 Not yet, because we’ve only just released the first version.
 Please contact us if you’d pay for more scenario cards though, and we’ll probably make some.

 I want to help you make Iterative Incremental Big Bang better.

 The game was developed iteratively: we ran lots of sessions to get feedback and made five versions before we went to mass-production.
 That’s why it’s such an amazing game.
 We would value any feedback you want to give us which might help the next version be even better (if that’s possible!).

 Is there a Iterative Incremental Big Bang app?